 If you grew up like most kids, you probably scooted around the neighborhood on your trusty bike, or at least a hand-me-down Big Wheel.
-If you were really lucky, you cruised around in the 12-volt chick magnet known as a (POW POW) Powerwheel.
-If you were really really lucky, your dad was as crazy as these 10 guys who hacked go-karts, strollers, push cars, and more to deliver the ultimate juvenile driving machines.
+If you were lucky, you cruised around in the 12-volt magnet known as a Power Wheels.
+If you were really lucky, your dad was as crazy as these fathers who hacked go-karts, strollers, push cars, and more to deliver the ultimate custom cars for kids.

 Modified Lightning McQueen Powerwheel

-Ghostbusters Ecto-1 Push CarActually, sorry DL — Jeremy and Cory Smith are henceforth Parents Of The Year Emeritus.
-A year after building a custom DeLorean push car, Jeremy and Cory built their son Cooper an Ecto-1 Ghostmobile to complete an already impeccable Halloween costume.
-And they did so by cobbling together cardboard boxes, Mexican take-out salsa cups, soda bottles, and some LEDs, proving 2 things: 1) the box really is cooler than the toy, and 2) you can build anything with enough duct tape.
+A year after building a custom DeLorean push car for kids, Jeremy and Cory Smith built their son Cooper a Ghostbusters Ecto-1 Ghostmobile to complete an already impeccable Halloween costume.
+And they did so by cobbling together cardboard boxes, Mexican take-out salsa cups, soda bottles, and some LEDs.

 The construction of this kart already screams “old school” — using a Radio Flyer red wagon for the frame just pushes the nostalgia over the top.
 The true genius, though, lies in the fact that this go-kart enables your kid to essentially pull their own wagon to the park, making this a gift for you more than them.